gardener/documentation/website/documentation/guides/monitoring_and_troubleshooting/debug-a-pod/_index.md

 ## The App Runs in an Error State Caused e.g. by Missing Environmental Variables (ConfigMaps) or Secrets

-This example illustrates the behavior in case of the app expects environment variables but the corresponding Kubernetes artifacts are missing.
+This example illustrates the behavior in the case when the app expects environment variables but the corresponding Kubernetes artifacts are missing.

 First, cleanup  with: